lastmansleeping/mini-tcp-ip-stack/README.md

-Implemented a mini TCP/IP network stack(3 way handshake) through sockets using C.
+* Implemented a mini TCP/IP network stack(3 way handshake) through sockets using C.
+* Achieved successful implementations of the 3-way handshake and the CRC mechanisms.